5 Facts About Michelangelo’s Pieta

 Michelangelo’s Pieta is one of the statues etched in my memory while leafing through art books in our high school library.
 Never have I ever thought that I’d see it one day – in Rome’s St. Peter’s Basilica.
 In fact, I almost missed seeing it!
-I was already done circling the interior of the Basilica and heading for the door when I stumbled on a crowd assembled on a small chapel.
-As someone who’s short, I couldn’t really see what the agog was about until I had a glimpse of the statue when I was almost at the front line.
+I finished circling the interior of the Basilica and heading for the door when I stumbled upon a crowd assembled in a small chapel.
+As someone who’s short, I couldn’t really see what the agog was about until I had a glimpse of the statue in front of me.
 I knew right away that it was Pieta!
-To my dismay, the tiny chapel was caged in a bulletproof glass.
+To my dismay, the tiny statue was in bulletproof glass.
 I couldn’t even get a selfie because it was so crowded!
-I stood on my ground for 15 full minutes before giving my space to the next person in the crowded area.
+I stood on my ground for 15 full minutes before giving my space to the next person.

-What is Pieta?
 It’s an Italian word for pity.
-It is also synonymous to a statue carved by Michelangelo from a single marble slab.
+It is also synonymous with a statue that Michelangelo carved from a single marble slab.
 It’s a statue of a Virgin Mary looking down on her dying son, Jesus, writhing in pain and on her lap.
 According to my religious friend, “The statue is so detailed that it moved me to tears.”

 Challenge Yourself.
 I stared at the statue for a long time and found myself having this feeling of pity or compassion, but not, piety.

 Where to Find Pieta.
 When you enter St. Peter’s Basilica, you’ll find Pieta on the right side.
 It is the first chapel – and you can’t miss it!
-Don’t be discouraged by the crowd.
+Don’t let the crowd discourage you.
 Be patient and wait for your turn ’till you get to the front. 🙂

 1. It was originally commissioned for a French Cardinal in Rome – for his funeral.